 Walkthrough the Aisles with Kaitlin for Grocery Tips to Manage Diabetes

 This is where Registered Dietitian Kaitlin steps in to save you from your grocery shopping miseries and confusion by leading a grocery store tour.
 She’s extremely knowledgeable about healthy eating with diabetes so she is the perfect person to lead you on a tour through the maze that is the grocery store.

 The next stop was the overwhelming rows of cereal.
-Kaitlin talked about what makes a cereal a good choice, especially for diabetes, and which ones she recommended.
-We continued through the snack, bread, deli meat, and frozen food aisles, all the while being briefed on vital nutritional info and personal recommendations from our helpful guide.
+This aisle is another great way to add some sweetness to your diet.
+Kaitlin talked about what makes a cereal a good choice, especially for diabetics, and which ones she recommended.
+For the full list of recommended cereals, check out this blog.
+We continued through the snack, bread, deli meat, and frozen food aisles, all the while being briefed on vital nutritional information and personal recommendations from our helpful guide.

 “Kaitlin gave so many tips and hacks to best identify diabetes-friendly foods!”

 “Kaitlin knew where to look for the information we needed.
 It was a great walkthrough of learning to shop healthy and smart”.

 Looking for that FREE gift and more resources to manage your diabetes?